 If you would like to find out whether your wet pet food contains carrageenan or not, you can either look for the phrases 'stabilised with carrageenan' or 'guaranteed carrageenan free by the manufacturer' on the product's review page here on AADF or, if you don't see them, you'll have to contact the manufacturer directly.
 The trouble is, since many wet food manufacturers outsource their production to third-party factories, their information might not be completely accurate.
 You could ask the manufacturer to check with their factory but since most factories source their ingredients from dozens if not hundreds of suppliers, any of which could add carrageenan to their mixes, even the factory might not know for sure.

 To be 100% certain, you therefore need to ask the manufacturer to get confirmation from both the factory and the ingredient suppliers, which is a tall order.

 Despite its widespread use and long heritage, carrageenan has attracted considerable criticism from certain quarters of the scientific community.

-A whole host of studies have linked food grade carrageenan (also known as un-degraded carrageenan or just CGN) to gastrointestinal inflammation as well as higher rates of intestinal lesions, ulcerations, and even malignant tumours.
-Degraded carrageenan (dCGN), though, is far more potent.
-It is a widely recognised carcinogen and is routinely used to induce inflammation in lab animals so that scientists can test anti-inflammation drugs.
-There is some concern that the acid environment of the stomach may degrade food-grade carrageenan to form dCGN .
+A number of studies have linked food grade carrageenan (also known as un-degraded carrageenan or just CGN) to gastrointestinal inflammation as well as higher rates of intestinal lesions, ulcerations, and even tumours.
+Degraded carrageenan (sometimes called poligeenan or dCGN), though, is far more potent.
+It is a known carcinogen and is routinely used to induce inflammation in lab animals so that scientists can test anti-inflammation drugs.
+While degraded carrageenan is not permitted in pet food, there is concern that some food grade carrageenan may be contaminated with dCGN and also that the acid environment of the stomach may degrade food-grade carrageenan to form dCGN .